fnproject/tutorials/Async/README.md

 When writing functions, the only differences between an async function and a sync function are:

-1. There is no immediate response, output goes to the logs instead.
+1. There is no immediate response.
-1. The response when calling a function returns a JSON object containing the `call_id`.
+2. The response when calling a function returns a JSON object containing the `call_id`.

 Response: